 Operations with significant (positive or negative) impacts on local communities (exclude CSR projects; this has to be business operations) Location Vulnerable groups (if applicable) Does the particular operation have impacts on indigenous people (Y/N)?
-Collective or individual rights that have been identified that or particular concern for the community Mitigating measures (if negative) or enhancement measures (if positive)

-TBGI has been operating for the Clark Special Economic Not applicable None Not applicable Not applicable
+Collective or individual rights that have been identified that or particular concern for the community Mitigating measures (if negative) or enhancement measures (if positive) TBGI has been operating for the past 25 years in CSEZ and has contributed to the development of the area since the Mt.
+Pinatubo devastation.
+TBGI has been crucial especially Clark Special Economic Zone (CSEZ) Not applicable None Not applicable Not applicable

-past 25 years in CSEZ and has Zone (CSEZ)

-contributed to the

-development of the area since the Mt.

-Pinatubo

-devastation.

-TBGI has been

-crucial especially
+during Covid-19

-during Covid-19 pandemic by
+pandemic by

 enabling COVID19

 quarantine sites

+and barangay

-and barangay health centers in its
+health centers in its

-l 1 l l

 implementation of

 the Vaccine

 Information

 Management

 System (VIMS) of

 the DICT and DOH

 initiatives.